 Of note, the Governor signed eleven bills related zero and near-zero emission vehicle markets.
 These bills cover a range of categories and are interspersed between the Air Pollution, Alternative Fuels and Vehicles, and Electric Vehicles categories.

 You can find a complete list of enrolled, chaptered, and vetoed bills on EPIC’s Legislative Center website.

-Posted in Energy, Energy Efficiency, Greenhouse Gas, Legislation, Renewable Energy, Water
+Posted in CEQA, Energy, Energy Efficiency, Greenhouse Gas, Legislation, PACE, Renewable Energy, Transportation, Uncategorized